4:011 Cash Handling

 method will work best.
 It is the responsibility of the requester with the assistance

-of the Bursar to develop, implement and monitor proper receipting activities.
+of Student Account Services to develop, implement and monitor proper receipting activities.

 All cash receipting personnel and supervisors must attend annual cashiering training

-The Bursar’s credit card handling policy requires that each unit be certified as a
+Student Account Services' credit card handling policy requires that each unit be certified

-credit card processing site and the method of processing credit transactions must
+as a credit card processing site and the method of processing credit transactions

-collection, system security, physical security, disaster recovery, reporting, reconciliation,
+card numbers, data collection, system security, physical security, disaster recovery,

 The privilege to handle University funds will be removed from any area that does not